-But for George’s wife Karen, seeking mental health support for herself and their three children became critical.
+For George’s wife Karen, seeking mental health support for herself and their three children became critical.

 “I wasn’t happy with the situation.
 I realized that as long as I was going to continue doing what I did, the pattern was going to manifest itself in my kids.
 George was either going to get better or not.
 But then, it wasn’t about George, it was about my own journey, and that took me forever to figure out.
 I saw therapist after therapist, and even went back to school to get an academic understanding of what addiction was and what I was dealing with,” she says.

 Navigating the healthcare system to get her family the support they needed proved to be more challenging than Karen had anticipated.

 If it’s hard for people like myself who have the financial means to access the best services out there, I can’t imagine how hard it is for others, especially youth, newcomers, or people living in poverty.

 Laureen MacNeil, executive director of the Canadian Mental Health Association (CMHA) – Calgary branch, has witnessed this many times.
 She says navigating the healthcare system and accessing the right supports is often an uphill battle, which is why many people try to find help online or by reaching out to their friends and family for help.
 But, the different opinions can often be overwhelming and not very helpful in the long run, which is why many people don’t get the help they need until it’s too late.

 “We are catching too many people at the crises stage, and it is very costly.
 People end up in the emergency room, and once they’re discharged, they are left to their own devices.
 They don’t know where to go,” says Laureen.